 Harcourt Fuller, Ph.D.

-Harcourt Fuller is Assistant Professor of History in the Department of History at Georgia State University in Atlanta.
+Harcourt Fuller is Associate Professor of History in the Department of History at Georgia State University in Atlanta.
 An historian of Africa and the African Diaspora, Dr. Fuller holds a PhD in International History (under the supervision of Odd Arne Westad and Antony Best) and an MSc (with Merit) in History of International Relations from the London School of Economics & Political Science (LSE).
 He also holds an MA in History, a BA in International Studies, an AS in Liberal Arts & Sciences, and a Certificate in Latin American Studies from the City University of New York (CUNY).
 He has conducted research, given invited lectures and presented conference papers in Africa, Europe, North and South America, and the Caribbean.

 Professor Fuller's interdisciplinary and interrelated research interests include International History; Nations and Nationalism; the International History of Africa; West Africa; Ghana; the Akans; the Trans-Atlantic Slave Trade; the Atlantic World; Colonialism; African Nationalism; the Cold War in Africa; African Political Economy; the African Diaspora in Latin America & the Caribbean; Marronage in the Atlantic World (particularly Jamaica, Ecuador, Peru and Colombia); African-Diaspora Genealogy and Genetics; Oral History; Indigenous History; Visual History; and Africana Films.